-- Took stock of international agreements/commitments on SALW applicable in the OSCE area; - Identified areas in which the OSCE regulatory framework is not in conformity with such international agreements and/or commitments; - Presented issues in which the OSCE regulatory framework is more advanced than other international agreements and/or commitments; - Made operative suggestions to the participating States on how they could, if seen relevant and desirable, further develop the OSCE's work on normative SALW control.
+- Presented issues in which the OSCE regulatory framework is more advanced than other international agreements and/or commitments; - Made operative suggestions to the participating States on how they could, if seen relevant and desirable, further develop the OSCE's work on normative SALW control.

-The report focused on several specific areas SALW, of including manufacture, marking, record-keeping and tracing, transfer controls, stockpile surpluses management, and destruction, and cross-cutting issues such as gender, law-enforcement cooperation and transparency, where it provided for a comparative analysis and drew conclusions about possible follow-up.
+The report focused on several specific areas of SALW, including manufacture, marking, record-keeping and tracing, transfer controls, stockpile management, surpluses and destruction, and cross-cutting issues such as gender, law-enforcement co-operation and transparency, where it provided for a comparative analysis and drew conclusions about possible follow-up.